marcosolina/csgo_util/README.md

 ![Rcon UI](./misc/pictures/ixigo-logo.png)

-This is a personal project that I made to simplify couple of things when playing with my friends at CSGO.
-We play on our CSGO [dedicated server](https://github.com/marcosolina/ixi_go) and I wanted an easier way to send RCON commands.
-I found [this nice library](https://github.com/Kronos666/rkon-core) which helps me to send the commands that I need.
-I decided then to create a simple REST API service and a simple PHP webpage to send RCON commands from the UI.
-In this way we just need to click on what I want to do :)
+This is a personal project that I made to simplify few things that I do when playing with my friends at CSGO.
+I have created a custom CSGO [dedicated server](https://github.com/marcosolina/ixi_go) that we use frequently and we wanted to enhance our gaming experience with the automation of few task, like changing the map, add or remove bots, analyse our game performance and generate balanced teams based on our performance.

 ## Project Structure